 Your destination may be yet another hilltop town — Provence has many! — but Moustiers-Saint-Marie, known for its decorative pottery, is certainly unique.
 A waterfall cascades from the surrounding cliffs directly into the town center and, according to local lore, a gold-painted star has hung between the cliffs since the Crusades.

 The strikingly beautiful natural park of Verdon is the backdrop for today’s ride.
 The turquoise waters of the Verdon River carve through the limestone, creating one of Europe’s most gorgeous gorges.
 The route continues east through a quiet valley, one with few markers of civilization.
 Take a break in the tiny village of Gréolières, whether you need a snack or want to explore the ruins in the area.
 The next few ”towns” along your route may simply be a handful of houses!
 If you have not had your fill of gorges on this trip, you are in luck — the ride through the dramatically steep Gorges du Loup is sure to excite you.

 We have, however, saved the best for last: nothing can beat the breathtaking view over the Mediterranean Sea as you head south.
 Enjoy the vistas from the artsy town of Saint-Paul-de-Vence while you sip a cup of coffee or a glass of wine at the end of your trip.

 The tour is officially over after breakfast, but you may have a tough time getting back to the real world!

 We can arrange a transfer to Nice for a continued vacation — doesn’t relaxing on the beach and eating gelato sound great?

-The tour can be organized for private groups of 6 OR MORE RIDERS on any dates.
+This tour can be organized for private groups of 6 or more from April to October 2022